OpenRefine/OpenRefine/docs/docs/manual/starting.md

 There are some publicly-accessible databases you can query, such as [one provided by Rfam](https://docs.rfam.org/en/latest/database.html).
 The instructions provided by Rfam can help you understand how to connect to and query from any database.

 OpenRefine can connect to PostgreSQL, MySQL, MariaDB, and SQLite database systems.
-It will automatically populate the “Port” field based on which of these you choose, but you can manually edit this if needed.
+It will automatically populate the <span class="menuItems">Port</span> field based on which of these you choose, but you can manually edit this if needed.

-If you have a `.db` file, you can supply the path to the file on your computer directly in the “Database” field at the bottom of the form.
+If you have a `.db` file, you can supply the path to the file on your computer directly in the <span class="menuItems">Database</span> field at the bottom of the form.
 You can leave the rest of the fields blank.

 To import data directly from a database, you will need the database type (such as MySQL), database name, the hostname (either an IP address or the domain that hosts the database), and the port on the host.
-You will need an account authorized for access, and you may need to add OpenRefine's IP address or host to the “allowable hosts” for that account.
-You can find that information by pressing “Test” and getting the IP from the error message that results.
+You will need an account authorized for access, and you may need to add OpenRefine's IP address or host to the <span class="menuItems">allowable hosts</span> for that account.
+You can find that information by pressing <span class="menuItems">Test</span> and getting the IP from the error message that results.

 You can either connect just once to gather data, or save the connection to use it again later.
-If you press “Connect” without saving, OpenRefine will forget all the information you just entered.
+If you press <span class="menuItems">Connect</span> without saving, OpenRefine will forget all the information you just entered.
 If you’d like to save the connection, name your connection in a way you will recognize later.
-Click “Save” and it will appear in the “Saved Connections” list on the left.
-From now on, you can click on the “...” ellipsis to the right of the connection you’ve saved, and click “Connect.”
+Click <span class="menuItems">Save</span> and it will appear in the <span class="menuItems">Saved Connections</span> list on the left.
+From now on, you can click on the <span class="menuItems">...</span> ellipsis to the right of the connection you’ve saved, and click <span class="menuItems">Connect</span>.

 If your connection is successful, you will see a Query Editor where you can run your SQL query.
 OpenRefine will give you an error if you write a statement that tries to modify the source database in any way.